Internal Communications Metrics: The Four Steps You Need to Follow

 Only by testing and analysing your channels can you really improve internal communication.
 And don’t be afraid to acknowledge poor performance.
 If your internal communications report has revealed that one of your channels isn’t pulling its weight, consider shutting it down and reinvesting time, money and effort into the channels that work.

-With the recent pandemic, many companies have been forced to take a close look at how their channels stand up to communication in a crisis.
+Since the pandemic, many companies have been forced to take a close look at how their channels stand up to communication in a crisis.
 It is a highly effective measure of your channels’ effectiveness to examine how well they reach every employee in an emergency.
 Did the right content reach the right audience at the right time?
 If not, it’s time to take stock.

 The take-home message?
-Data is king
+Metrics matter

+The best practice advice is to measure metrics whenever you can.
 The more data you can gather, the more effective you can make your internal communication tools.
 These valuable engagement channels should not be static elements of your business.
-To be agile, effective and productive as an organisation, your communications channels need to be too.
+To be agile, effective and productive as an organisation, your communications channels must be too.

 Today, this is more important than ever.
 With remote workers, people on the move and disconnected employees, the hard-to-reach workforce has presented a new set of unique challenges.
 You need to make sure that your channels are up to the task.
 The way to do this?
 Track your internal communications metrics.